mxmgorin/gmboy/README.md

 ## Features

 - **Config Management**
-  A `config.json` file lets you customize settings by editing it directly.
-It is created on first run in the app folder.
+  Customize the config.json file via a built-in menu or by editing it manually.

 - **Multiple Palettes**
-  Includes different color palettes with ability to add by editing the file.
+  Includes different color palettes with ability to add by editing the palettes.json file.

 - **Slow and Turbo Modes**
   Ability to slow down or speed up emulation.
-Speed is adjustable via the config file.
+Speed is adjustable via the config.

 - **Rewind**
   Undo your actions and retry sections without restarting.
-Adjustable via the config file.
+Adjustable via the config.

 - **Save States**
   Save your game progress and resume where you left off.
-Auto save states on exit/start can be toggled via the config file.
+Auto save states on exit/start can be toggled via the config.

 - **Tests**
   Integrated SM83 json tests, blargg tests, mooneye test suite (via `cargo test`).

 - **Tile Viewer**
   Visualize and inspect background and sprite tile data in real time.
-Toggle it via the config file.
+Toggle it via the config.

 ## Keybindings